Islamic veiling practices by country: Afghanistan

 In Afghanistan, the hijab is compulsory for all women and everywhere, including in schools.

-In the 1920s, Queen Soraya Tarzi famously removed her veil in public as a part of her support for women's liberation, followed by other elite women, but the radical reform program was met with the deposition of king Amanullah Khan in 1929, and his successor reinstated the veil and gender seclusion and caused a backlash in women's rights.
+In the 1920s, Queen Soraya Tarzi famously removed her veil in public as a part of her support for women's liberation, followed by other elite women, but the radical reform program was met with the deposition of king Amanullah Khan in 1929, and his successor reinstated the veil and gender seclusion and caused a reversal in women's rights.

 Following the election of Mohammed Daoud Khan as Prime Minister in 1953, social reforms giving women a more public presence were encouraged.
-One of his aims was to break free from the ultra-conservative, Islamist tradition of treating women as second-class citizens.
+One of his aims was to break free from the Afghan tribal tradition of treating women as second-class citizens.
 During his time, he made significant advances towards modernization.
 In 1959, women employed by the state, such as radio announcers, were asked to come to their work places without the veil, instead wearing a loose coat, scarf and gloves; after that, the foreign wives, and daughters of foreign born wives, were asked to venture out on the streets in the same way, and in this way, women without the veil started to be seen in the streets of Kabul.
 In August 1959, on the second day of the festival of Jeshyn, Queen Humaira Begum and Princess Bilqis appeared in the royal box at the military parade unveiled, alongside the Prime Minister's wife, Zamina Begum.
-A group of Islamic clerics sent a letter of protest to the Prime minister to protest and demand that the words of sharia be respected.
-The Prime minister answered by inviting them to the capital and present proof to him that the holy scripture indeed demanded the chadri.
+A group of Islamic clerics sent a letter of protest to the Prime minister to protest and seek that the words of sharia be respected.
+The Prime Minister answered by inviting them to the capital and present proof to him that the holy scripture indeed demanded the chadri.
 When the clerics could not find such a passage, the Prime Minister declared that the female members of the Royal Family would no longer wear veils because the Islamic law did not demand it.
 While the chadri was never banned, the example of the Queen and the Prime Minister's wife was followed by the wives and daughters of government officials as well as by other urban women of the upper class and middle class, with Kubra Noorzai and Masuma Esmati-Wardak known as the first commoner pioneers.

 In the mid-20th century, many women in urban areas did not wear head coverings, but this ended with the outbreak of civil war in the 1990s.
 The Afghan chadri is a regional style of burqa with a mesh covering the eyes.
 The burqa became a symbol of the conservative and totalitarian Taliban rule, who strictly enforced female adults to wear the dress.
 Even after the 2001 defeat of the Taliban and the following Islamic Republic of Afghanistan, some women continued to wear it out of security concerns.
 People opposed to the burqa claim it is not Islamic, nor part of Afghan culture.